 When Should I Use a Heatmap on my Website?

-Heatmap softwares are extremely useful.
+Heatmap software is are extremely useful.
 They measure attention, engagement and even number of clicks on your website.

 To give you some concrete examples, here are some of the main reasons to use heatmaps: